 - Most neighborhood pharmacies already offer free home delivery (not by mail).
 If your pharmacy does not and you would like delivery of your medications, consider going through our partner CVS Pharmacy.
 Your local CVS Pharmacy is temporarily waiving charges for home delivery of all prescription medications.
 Contact your local CVS pharmacy for more information (Certain restrictions may apply.)

-As localities loosen their shelter-in-place restrictions, some medical providers have restarted in-person visits, procedures, and treatments.
-Patients should discuss the risks and benefits for these visits and treatments with their providers.
+Patients should discuss the risks and benefits for in-person visits and treatments with their providers.

 There is currently no specific medical cure for COVID-19.
 However, we now have several FDA-approved medications for the management of early, moderate, and severe COVID infections, which require an infusion center or hospitalization.
 If you are not sick enough to be hospitalized, you can recover at home.
 If your symptoms are severe enough that you require hospitalization, your standard Clover Health inpatient coverage will apply.

 20. What about younger adults and children?

 While older adults are more likely to develop severe COVID-19 infection, recent U.S. reports have also noted severe disease in otherwise young and healthy adults.
 Adults, and especially children, can carry the virus without symptoms and pass it on to others.
 We are learning some children can develop life-threatening complications from COVID-19 as well.

 21. How does my Worldwide Coverage Policy apply during the COVID pandemic?